johnalison/obsidian-notes/1-projects/Mixed2.0/mixed2.0.md

 	- [ ] Add test
 - [ ] Seeing pt overflows in some of the clusterings
 - [ ] Compute fractions of dressed b splittings: 2g->bb vs g->bb + b + b
+- [ ] Add other jets to presentation